mailgun/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.6 (2018-9-21): =
+- Refactor admin notifications
+- Enable Settings page for all WordPress install types
+- Enable Test Configuration for all WordPress install types
+- Test plugin up to WordPress 4.9.8.

 = 1.5.14 (2018-09-11): =
 - Force SSL-secured SMTP connections to use port 465 (SMTPS) to connect, 587 for plain and TLS